-I hear the summer months in Yukon are equally, if not more breath-taking and offer the perfect setting for nature, outdoor lovers and road trippers traversing the Alaska Highway but for me, Yukon in winter, will remain one of the coolest (no pun intended) and memorable journeys I have yet to encounter.
+I hear the summer months in Yukon are equally, if not more breath-taking and offer the perfect setting for nature, outdoor lovers and road trippers traversing the Alaska Highway but for me, Yukon in winter will remain one of the coolest (no pun intended) and memorable journeys I have yet to encounter.

-Whitehorse and the Yukon offer a uniquely different experience for the avid adventure traveller wanting to get off the beaten track and experience more than the usual tourist ‘go to’ hot spots and city destinations.
+Whitehorse and the Yukon offer a uniquely different experience for the avid adventure traveler wanting to get off the beaten track and experience more than the usual tourist ‘go to’ hot spots and city destinations.

 Here is a quick List to get you on your way:

 Air North – Local Airline servicing the territories